tsgates/arch-wiki-markdown/wiki/LAMP.md

 LAMP
 ====

-> Summary

-This page explains the installation and configuration of a complete LAMP server.

-> Related
+Related articles

-MariaDB
+-   MariaDB

-PhpMyAdmin
+-   PhpMyAdmin

-Adminer
+-   Adminer

-Xampp
+-   Xampp

-mod_perl
+-   mod_perl

 LAMP refers to a common combination of software used in many web
 servers: Linux, Apache, MySQL/MariaDB, and PHP.
 This article describes